jishnunambiarr/VolunteerQuest/README.md

 Try It Out
--To run it locally, simply run with -npm install -npm start (The necessary dependencies have to be installed) -Run it on web/ios/android by scanning the QR code on your phone or going on Web.
+-To run it locally, simply run with -npm install -npm start (The necessary dependencies have to be installed) -Run it on web/ios/android by scanning the QR code on your phone or going on Web using Expo Go.